lordmulder/mhash-384/README.md

 This function is used to finalize the hash computation and output the final digest (hash value).
 Typically, the application will call this function *once*, **after** all input data has been processed.

-*Note:* The hash computation state is treated *read-only* by this function.
-This means that the application *may* call the function at any time to get an "intermediate" hash of all input bytes (octets) process *so far* and then continue to process more input bytes (octets).
+*Note:* The hash computation state is treated *read-only* by this method.
+This means that the application *may* call the method at any time to get an "intermediate" hash of all input bytes (octets) process *so far* and then continue to process more input.

 	void mhash_384_finalize(const mhash_384_t *const ctx, uint8_t *const output);